In this topic:

 When the cooker experiences a sudden temperature change (for example, when a build-up of ashes fall away from burning coals), the temperature differential between the lid and grates may fluctuate quickly and dramatically, but things will stabilize as the cooker settles back into the 225-250°F range.
 It should be noted that the averages described above do not hold when the cooker is running at a higher temperature, say above 280° measured through the lid, or as the cooker temperature begins to taper off as the fuel supply is exhausted.

-Here are two documents you can download if you're interested in a sample of the temperature differences I've measured in the Weber Bullet.
+Here are two documents you can download if you're interested in a sample of the temperature differences I've measured in the Weber Bullet, and you can read more about this subject in the WSM Temperature Tests article.

 Thermometers don't maintain their accuracy forever.
 In fact, sometimes even brand-new thermometers right out of the package aren't accurate.
 That's why you should always test a new thermometer for accuracy before using it, and then retest it on an occasional basis.
 See Testing Thermometers For Accuracy for all the details.